rphmeier/rob.tech/_posts/2024-02-11-nearly-optimal-polkadot-merklization.md

 -----

 To summarize: by introducing a padding scheme, extension nodes, and caching, we can create a super SSD-friendly State Trie that is compatible with the assumptions of the Polkadot-SDK.
 This still inherits the assumption that we only need to store one revision of the Trie on disk and so isn't suitable for archive nodes.
 Migrating a running Polkadot-SDK chain to use this database would require a total storage migration to the new format.

+Thanks to Sergei (Pepyakin) and Preston Evans for discussion and clarifications leading up to this article.